Skip to main content

 Body changes

-Girls also grow taller during puberty and their breasts will develop.
+You will grow taller during puberty and your breasts will develop.

 Hair

-Girls will also develop hair under their arms and around their vagina.
-They can also get fine hairs on their arms, legs and upper lip.
+You can also get fine hairs on your arms, legs and upper lip.

 Other changes